Call for Emergency1300 665 280

+Hot Air Extraction for your property.
 Hot air, when trapped indoors, can lead to condensation, which in turn creates a suitable environment for mould and household pests to thrive.
 A concentration of hot air indoors can also cause overheating and put too much pressure on indoor cooling systems or make them ineffective altogether.

-Air ventilation systems in Australia, are incomplete without the addition of a proper method extracting the warm air and keeping it out.
+Air ventilation systems in Australia, are incomplete without the addition of a proper method of extracting the warm air and keeping it out.
 If your air ventilation system failed to include one or you want an upgrade to the one you have, read on to find some simple methods of heat extraction.

 A useful – and the cheapest – method of heat extraction and cooling is to watch out for the direction of the wind and open your windows accordingly.
 When you find the direction, the wind is moving in, open the windows on that side to let the air in and the windows on the other side to let out the air.
 If you find that the air inside is stagnant, you can use a box fan (or larger) to aid air circulation.